Growing a Student Movement,

-Dennis Gaylor writes Growing a Student Movement, The Development of Chi Alpha Campus Ministries, 1940–2020 after having served as the national director of Chi Alpha Campus Ministries USA from 1979–2013.
+Dennis Gaylor writes Growing a Student Movement, The Development of Chi Alpha Campus Ministries, 1940–2020 after having served as the national director of Chi Alpha Campus Ministries USA from 1979 to 2013.
 This 674-page comprehensive overview illustrates the profound influence of Chi Alpha in the church and world today.

 Chi Alpha is rooted in the Assemblies of God (AG) denomination, a church formed at the beginning of the 20th century as part of the modern Pentecostal movement.
-The name Chi Alpha is derived from the two Greek letters, XA, and the biblical passage, 2 Corinthians 5:19-20, identifying “Christ Ambassadors” or “Christ sent ones.”
-The AG created a national Youth Department in 1947 and soon began to explore ways to minister to AG youth attending state colleges and universities, particularly as thousands of men and women entered college after returning from WWII.
+They derived the name Chi Alpha from the two Greek letters, XA, and the biblical passage, 2 Corinthians 5:19-20, identifying “Christ Ambassadors” or “Christ sent ones.”
+The AG created a national Youth Department in 1947 and soon explored ways to minister to AG youth attending state colleges and universities, particularly as thousands of men and women entered college after returning from WWII.
 Chi Alpha was first organized at Southwest Missouri State (now Missouri State University) in 1953.

-A chronological history of Chi Alpha stateside is brought to life through the decades in eight chapters.
+A stateside chronological history of Chi Alpha is brought to life through the decades in eight chapters.
 The book records 800 photographs, 50 charts, and 100 quotes to help tell the story of people and events in Chi Alpha’s growth.
 A single watershed moment changed the trajectory of Chi Alpha in 1986 with the organizational move from the national Youth Department to AG US Missions.
-For the first time, Chi Alpha personnel were recognized as missionaries and mission strategies and methods were applied to advance the ministry on campuses.
+For the first time, Chi Alpha personnel are missionaries, and mission strategies and methods apply to advance the ministry on campuses.
 AG World Missions also began appointing world missionaries to start university ministries in other nations.